| || member for 4 years, 4 months, 1 day|

 Fisher Cemetery (St. Matthew Lutheran Cemetery), Bethlehem, New York

-An obituary used a name for this Albany patrolman's cemetery that's a name nobody today knew at all; once identified, the headstone could not be found except by process of elimination with reference to the church's records.
-Killed in the line of duty, yet his name isn't included on the NYS Police Officers Memorial as it should be; only the Albany Police can submit his name, yet Chief I. Dunn O'Krokoff evidently doesn't care to do so.
+An obituary used a name for this Albany patrolman's cemetery that's a name nobody today knew at all; once identified, extant church records were crucial for confirmation.
+Killed in the line of duty, yet his name isn't included on the NYS Police Officers Memorial as it should be; only the Albany Police can submit his name, yet the Chief evidently doesn't care to do so.

 Joel Covington, Sr (1830-1911)

 It's not every day one can fulfill a photo request for a picture of the person (rather than of the headstone) with a picture of the person standing by his own headstone.

 James Harty (1835-1853) A headstone, most of the inscription crumbled away to dust, though with "Lafayette Engine Co.
 No. X" still showing.
 It still proved possible to identify the deceased even without a legible name or date. http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=116765809

 Beth Emeth Cemetery, Bethlehem, New York

 A name only inscribed; no dates.
 It turned out she's the granddaughter of a Rabbi.